EmbedJournal/embedjournal/_posts/embedded/2017-05-28-iot-rtos-zephyr-stm32-minimum-development-board.md

 $ git checkout embedjournal/board_stm32_min_dev
 ```

-Zephyr allows your application software to be isolated from the Zephyr kernel (although they are build together) so it's a good practice to copy samples into your workspace and then build them.
+Zephyr allows your application software to be isolated from the Zephyr kernel (although, they are built together) so, it's a good practice to copy samples into your workspace and then build them.
 This way, your git tree remains pristine.

 ``` shell
 $ cp -r $ZEPHYR_BASE/samples/basic/blinky ~/workspace/stm32/